 Rosemary, grown in Spain, Morocco, Tunisia, and Turkey, is the symbol of eternity.
 Thus it was often planted near tombs.
 Rosemary is frequently associated with enhancing memories, as in Shakespeare’s Hamlet when Ophelia says, “There is rosemary, that’s for remembrance.”
 The name of rosemary derives from the Latin ros marinus, meaning sea dew.

-I prefer it best in cleansers, especially with seaweeds because the combination leaves your skin feeling squeaky clean.
+I prefer it best in organic cleansers, like our Nourishing Facial Cleanser, a wonderful organic facial cleanser for dry skin with beautiful healing properties.
+Also, combined with seaweeds is fantastic because the combination leaves your skin feeling squeaky clean.
+Our Balancing Seaweed Cleanser is an organic cleanser featuring rosemary, and balances, detoxifies, tones and cleanses skin.
 Also, after the cleanser is rinsed off, there is a reminiscence of the rosemary that feels divine.
 Rosemary is also great for aching muscles and pimples.
 It is also perfect for a hair rinse, especially for brunettes.
 You can just put several drops in with your rinse water.
 It stimulates the scalp, helps with dandruff, and removes any product buildup in your hair.

 I often put rosemary in my bath in the morning because it is stimulating and refreshing.
 I also like adding it to my kukui, lily, and lavender oils, and applying it to my hair often as a hot-oil treatment or just a few drops to freshly shampooed hair for shine and manageability.